-In this collaborative project between ME & CEC, we aim to improve our understanding of multiphase flow using simultaneously advanced multiphase CFD in combination with 4D (3D + time) μ CT-imaging.
+In this collaborative project between ME & CEC, we aim to improve our understanding of flow simultaneously multiphase using advanced multiphase CFD in combination with 4D (3D + time) μ CT-imaging.
 Here, the droplet spreading inside a regular, idealized porous media will be studied and the experimental results compared with complementary simulations.